 - These are not classified as statutory rights.

-- The drag-along rights come to the limelight when there are investment negotiations in place between minority and majority shareholders.
+- It come to the limelight when there are investment negotiations in place between minority and majority shareholders.

 - The majority of stakeholders have to provide advance notice on the exercise of drag-along rights to the minority stakeholders, which is to be done within shareholder agreements’ governing guidelines.

 This is a guide to Drag-Along Rights.
 Here we discuss the types and components along with advantages and disadvantages.
 You may also look at the following articles to learn more –